danielscholl/aks-elastic/README.md

 ### Installation

+#### Service Definition

+Use the deploy to Azure button which creates a service definition, then deploy instances of the Elastic Stamp using the service definition.

-#### AKS
+#### Manual Deployment

-Using [AKS Construction](https://github.com/Azure/Aks-Construction), we can quickly set up an AKS cluster to the correct configuration.
-It has been referenced as a git submodule, and therefore easily consumed in [this projects bicep infrastructure file](main.bicep).

 The main.bicep deployment creates
-- 1 AKS Cluster, with Monitoring, Policy and Flux enabled.
+- 1 AKS Cluster with Monitoring, Policy and Flux enabled.

 ### Guide